6 Ways to Start Preparing Financially For Christmas NOW

 There are so many ways to earn gift cards for Amazon, Target, and other stores that are easy to do!
 My family will save all of these up until the end of the year.
 And that makes us prepared financially for Christmas!

-It needs to be mentioned that spending $250-$450 each Christmas per child is a bit much for most budgets!
-If you are feeling the need to spend more than your budget and income allow for, then you may need to reconsider your gifting habits (especially with regards to your children).
+It needs to be mentioned that in Christmas, spending $250-$450 each Christmas per child is a bit much for most budgets!
+If you are feeling the need to spend more than your holiday budget, and income allow for, then you may need to reconsider your gifting habits (especially in regard to your children).

 There is no need to go into debt (and that includes credit card debt!) or to dip into your savings and retirement accounts for Christmas.
-It’s important to be wise with your money, and to teach your children that prudent spending is more important than the latest toys; otherwise, they will struggle learning those lessons as adults.
+It’s important to be wise in holiday spending and start saving money for Christmas, and to teach your children that prudent spending is more important than the latest toys; otherwise, they will struggle learning those lessons as adults.

 One way to do this is to follow the seven steps to financial freedom.
 If you’re already in debt, you can pay them off quickly.
 This way, you’ll be prepared financially for Christmas.